 about you may wonder (and don't worry my website help page has already told me I have way too many pages and that I am at risk of confusing my audience, so it's ok to be confused).
 Well, it's my attempt to try and create some order to the chaos of my writing and perhaps even draft a structure for this life long ambition of mine to publish a book.

-Life - it's that simple really, it's about life.
+Life - it's really that simple, it's about managing the hell out of this thing called life.

-The honest truth is that we have so much to say, it's difficult to know where to start!
+The honest truth is that I have so much to say, it's difficult to know where to start.

-We will be sharing our journey through life, the good and bad bits.
-We will try to use our experiences to help others tread where we have been, but they have yet to go.
+I will try to use my experiences to help others tread where I have been, but they have yet to go.

 The subjects will be discussed, with candour and humour, they will be diverse but meaningful - our mental health, being a parent, our relationships, grief, addiction, acceptance, forgiveness, connection, judgement and anything else that lurks in the shadows, hidden by shame or guilt.

-We are here to help re-define reality and share our lives, to help others to be able to do so too.
+I am here to help re-define reality and share my life, to help others to be able to do so too.

 Our beauty is always in our imperfection.

-We will post updates on the chapters as the book progresses, so do watch this space or sign up to our newsletter and we will keep you posted.
+I will post updates on the chapters as the book progresses, so do watch this space or sign up to my newsletter and I will keep you posted.